Guide to TVs, speakers, and receivers with Chromecast built-in

 Chromecast setup is pretty quick and easy when your phone is on the same Wi-Fi network as your Chromecast built-in gear.

-First, download the free Google Home app to your Android™ or Apple® device.
-The app will walk you through setup and will recognize the speaker or TV on your home Wi-Fi® network.
+Download the free Google Home app to your Android™ or Apple® device.
+The app will walk you through setup and will recognize the component, speaker, or TV on your home Wi-Fi network.

 Voice control with the Google Assistant